 In addition to a routine medical history and physical examination, prior to any fertility treatment, patients undergo a series of routine tests.
 These tests assess their ovarian reserve and allow their physician to determine which stimulation protocol would be best for them.
-The reproductive endocrinologists at Texas Fertility Center also perform fertility testing before egg freezing to assess ovarian function, egg supply, and the patient’s overall health.
+Our Austin egg freezing specialists also perform fertility testing before egg freezing to assess ovarian function, egg supply, and the patient’s overall health.
 The goal is to help determine if a woman is a viable candidate for egg freezing, as well as the likelihood that the process will prove to be successful.

 Fertility testing before egg freezing: testing ovarian reserve

 Assessing a woman’s ovarian reserve—the number of eggs she has remaining in her ovaries—is a valuable predictor of how successful her egg freezing journey will be.
 In addition to age, factors such as genetics, environment and medical issues, including endometriosis, previous ovarian surgery, chemotherapy, and radiation, can influence the quantity and quality of a woman’s eggs.

-TFC reproductive endocrinologists rely on several tests to evaluate a woman’s ovarian egg supply, including blood tests that evaluate the following hormones:
+TFC reproductive endocrinologists rely on several tests to evaluate a woman’s ovarian egg supply, including blood tests that evaluate hormone levels.

 - Follicle-stimulating hormone (FSH) An elevated FSH indicates a diminished egg supply.

 - Antimüllerian hormone (AMH) Low AMH levels suggest a low supply of eggs as well as a potential low response to ovary-stimulating medication.